AlexandreMuralha/notesVault/README.md

 ---

-You can browse the notes using the directories or open the file [index.md](index.md)
+You can browse the notes using the directories or use file [index.md](index.md)

 Navegue pelas notas usando os diretórios ou abra o arquivo [index.md](index.md)